pink-junkjard/hyperfiddle/README.md

 * Sometimes the runtime chooses to loop in the browser, i.e. a little, incremental data load in response to a UI state change

-This is how Hyperfiddle insulates the application programmer from I/O. No browser/service round trips like REST, no service/database round trips like SQL.
-App-as-a-fn is a wonderful, functional way to write web dashboards, better than anything else that exists today, because:
+App-as-a-fn with managed I/O is a wonderful way to write web dashboards, better than anything else that exists today, because:

+#### Programming model is higher level:

+* application programmer fully insulated from I/O–real functional programming
+* No async in userland
 * Unified backend/frontend, same codebase runs in both places
 * No manual conversion between backend types and frontend types
 * No REST, no low level HTTP boilerplate
+* no repeated browser/service round trips
+* API built-in
+* No more fiat APIs — all fiddles speak the same API
+* Integrated high level tooling (form-builder, app-builder)

+#### Immutability in database (Datomic) makes imperative problems go away:

 * No monstrous JOINs to avoid database round trips
+* no service/database round trips at all
 * No batching and caching
 * No GraphQL resolver hiding complexity in the closet
 * No eventual consistency
 * No thinking about network cost
 * Program as if all data is local

+#### The machine does all the boilerplate:

+* Exact data sync in one request, including dynamic dependencies
+* Built-in server side rendering, no integration glue code
+* Works with browser javascript disabled (whole app can run #{Browser Node JVM} including transactions and business logic)

+#### Infrastructure benefits:

+* all requests have a time-basis, all responses are immutable
+* CDN integration that understands your app (serve APIs like static sites)
+* Dashboards work offline, from disk cache
+* Reads continue to be serviced from cache during deployments
+* Massively parallelizable, serverless, elastic

+Basically, we think Datomic fully solves CRUD apps permanently.

 Now that I/O is solved, we can start building *real, composable abstractions:*

-## App-as-a-Value
+# App-as-a-Value

-Here is the above functions, represented as a Hyperfiddle EDN value:
+Here is the above functions, represented as a Hyperfiddle EDN value.
+Actually the below values do a lot more than the above functions do, in fewer lines.
+Data is more information-dense than code, kind of like how a picture is worth 1000 words.

 ```clojure
 ; email registration table